And suddenly, with just a few simple marks, we are transported to distant lands.

-Louise studied painting at the Ruskin School of Fine Art at Oxford University.
-After graduating, she was awarded a travel scholarship to spend a year working in Israel, resulting in a sell-out London show on her return.
-Exhibitions followed annually in the UK and overseas, alongside a successful career in film design and theatre administration.
+London-based artist Hardy studied painting at the Ruskin School of Fine Art at Oxford University.
+After graduating, she was awarded a travel scholarship in Southern Israel, resulting in a sell-out London show on her return.
+Exhibitions have followed regularly in the UK and overseas, alongside a successful career in film design and theatre administration.

-She has been selected for many prestigious Open Submission shows including the Society of Women Artists and Battersea's Affordable Art Fair.
-Her work is held in private collections, both nationally and internationally, including major purchases by Reuters and the Financial Services Authority in Canary Wharf.
+Her paintings are held in private collections, both nationally and internationally, including major purchases by Reuters and the Financial Services Authority in Canary Wharf.

 SELECTED SHOWS